-The Evzones in Athens are a must-see for your kids.
-And not only kids will be amazed.
-After living in Athens for so many years, the sight of these traditionally dressed soldiers is always exciting.
+The Presidential Guard in Athens, the Evzones, are a must-see for your family.
+After living in Athens for so many years, I find the sight of these traditionally dressed soldiers is always exciting.
 A visit to the Greek capital is not complete without admiring these historical elite members of the Greek army.
 They have become synonymous with the city of Athens and were originally founded in 1868.
 An Evzone is also known, colloquially, as a Tsoliás.
-Evzones are known for their distinctive uniform, which evolved from the clothes worn by the klephts who fought the Ottoman occupation of Greece.
-The most visible item of this uniform is the fustanella, a kilt-like garment.
-They are the most famous for they stand proudly in perfect stillness in front of the Hellenic Parliament.
+Evzones are the most famous for they stand proudly in perfect stillness in front of the Hellenic Parliament.

 The Evzones in Athens are originally historical elite light infantry and mountain units of the Greek Army but their name nowadays refers to the members of the Presidential Guard, a ceremonial unit that guards the Greek Tomb of the Unknown Soldier.

 They are also on guard at the Presidential Mansion in Athens right behind the Parliament Building and the National Garden.
 You can easily combine a visit to Syntagma Square and the Parliament Building with the Presidential Mansion.
 It takes about 15 minutes to walk from the one to the other.
 In between the Parliament Building and the Presidential Mansion is the army camp of the Evzones in Athens.
 It is an amazing experience to see the soldiers leaving the camp marching their way towards their posts.
 Every Sunday morning at 11 am, people gather in Syntagma Square to watch the official changing of the guards.
 There are changes every hour of the day, but on Sunday is the official ceremony with the official costumes.

 The Presidential Guard at the Acropolis